Breach of Statutory Duty Lecture

 Contributory Negligence

 There will often arise circumstances in which the claimant has themselves contributed to their own harm, perhaps through inattention or carelessness.
-Although the defence of contributory negligence is generally available to employers, the courts are less likely to accept in in contexts in which a certain level of carelessness might be expected.
+Although the defence of contributory negligence is generally available to employers, the courts are less likely to accept it in contexts in which a certain level of carelessness might be expected.
 This principle can be seen in effect in Caswell v Powell Duffryn Associated Collieries Ltd [1940] AC 152.
-The claimant was injured in a mining accident which could be attributed to his employer’s breach of statutory duty.
-The defendant asserted that the injury was at least partially due to the claimant’s own negligence.
-In giving his judgement Lord Wright noted that it was to be expected that someone who constantly worked in a factory or mines would be less attentive to their safety than the average person, through a combination of getting used to using dangerous machinery, and the inattention which comes with carrying out a repetitive task over a long period of time.
-Wright also noted the need to ensure employers abide by statutory regulation, and thus that findings of contributory negligence should be minimised where possible.
+The claimant was injured in a mining accident which could be attributed to his employer's breach of statutory duty.
+The defendant asserted that the injury was at least partially due to the claimant's own negligence.
+In giving his judgment Lord Wright noted that it was to be expected that someone who constantly worked in a factory or mine would be less attentive to their safety than the average person, through a combination of getting used to using dangerous machinery, and the inattention which comes with carrying out a repetitive task over a long period of time.
+Lord Wright also noted the need to ensure employers abide by statutory regulation, and thus that findings of contributory negligence should be minimised where possible.

 As such, whilst contributory negligence forms a viable defence, it would appear that the courts will remain aware of where the balance of power rests within employer-employee relationships.